k3karthic/ansible__busy-behind-nat/README.md

 You can run the OpenVPN server for free by using the [Oracle Cloud Always Free](https://www.oracle.com/cloud/free/#always-free) tier.
 Terraform script for deploying a server can be found at [terraform__oci-instance-1](https://github.com/k3karthic/terraform__oci-instance-1).

-Basic setup (swap, fail2ban) is assumed to have been performed using the Ansible playbook at [https://github.com/k3karthic/ansible__ubuntu-basic](https://github.com/k3karthic/ansible__ubuntu-basic).
+Basic setup (e.g. swap, fail2ban) is assumed to have been performed using the Ansible playbook at [https://github.com/k3karthic/ansible__ubuntu-basic](https://github.com/k3karthic/ansible__ubuntu-basic).

 You can configure a free static hostname for the OpenVPN server using the Ansible playbook at [https://github.com/k3karthic/ansible__oci-ydns](https://github.com/k3karthic/ansible__oci-ydns).